 - Use ice packs for 20 minutes to relieve pain.

 - Take anti-inflammatory and analgesic drugs, such as ibuprofen or naproxen.
 Feet braces are also helpful for killing the pain.
-The specialist or physiotherapist may recommend that you wear a brace to prevent the Achilles tendon from worsening.
+The specialist or physiotherapist may recommend wearing a brace to prevent the Achilles tendon from worsening.

 - Practice stretching exercises as recommended by your physical therapist.